timothystotts/fpga-iic-hygro-tester-3/README.md

 Its functionality is mostly equivalent function to that of the HYGRO-Tester-Design-MB-A7 design, but differs in the count of RGB LEDs.

-These two groupings of design provide equivalent functionality, excepting that the HDL designs provide additional animation effect of the board's three-emitter RGB LEDs.
+These four groupings of design provide equivalent functionality, excepting that the HDL design provides additional animation effect of the board's three-emitter RGB LEDs.

 ### Naming conventions notice